 Cast iron trench drain grates are made by melting metal into a liquid form then pouring this liquid metal into a cavity shaped like the finished part.
 The cavity is shaped from a sticky sand.
 After the cast iron is poured into the cavity, it is allowed to cool.
-Once the iron grate has cooled the sand is broken and cleaned off of the cast iron leaving a trench drain grate.
+Once the cast iron drain grate has cooled the sand is broken and cleaned off of the cast iron leaving a trench drain grate.

 During the melting and casting process the metallurgy can be altered by changing raw components and additives.
 Iron trench drain grates are categorized into two broad categories; Ductile iron and Cast iron.
 Cast iron is often called “pig iron”.
 This is the oldest technology and produces a strong iron part.
 Additives have become more popular in past years that create a spherical grain structure in the iron imparting ductility.
 These metals are called “Ductile Iron”.
 The ductility means that they can take more loading without cracking or breaking.
-Ductile iron grates are typically used when heavy loading such as Aircraft might be present.
+Ductile iron trench drain grates are typically used when heavy loading such as Aircraft might be present.

 Cast iIron trench drain grates can be cast in a variety of grades and each class of iron has several grades.
 Generally these are unimportant to the designer as long as the iron grate can reach the required loading.
-Cast iron is governed by AASHTO M105 class 35B or ASTM A48 Class 35B.
+Cast iron grates are governed by AASHTO M105 class 35B or ASTM A48 Class 35B.
 Ductile irons are governed by ASTM A536.